 Music.
 It's all around us.
-When you enter the grocery store, when you're walking to the gym, and even while walking outside, you may hear the music.
-You probably have your music tastes, and you have prob probably felt some emotions while listening to music.
+When you enter the grocery store, when you walk into the gym, and even when you walk out on the street, you may hear music.
+You probably have a type of music you prefer, and you have probably felt some emotions while listening to music.

-In this post, we will look at music psychology.
-What is it?
-How can music change a person?
-Let's find out.
+In this post, we will look at music psychology and how music can change a person.

 What Is Music Psychology?

-Music psychology helps us to try to explain how we behave when exposed to certain music.
-It also looks at how our minds can process, create, and use music in our daily lives.
+Music psychology helps us explain how we behave when exposed to certain music.
+It also looks at how our minds process, create, and use music in our daily lives.

 How does it work?
 Well, you can look at music as a kind of an illusion of the senses.
 Technically, music is just a series of sounds.
-Evolved apes make their grunts and play on instruments.
 However, because of how the music is sequenced, our brain puts the sound in order and gives the song a new meaning.
-Music does this by having some structure, and a good musician needs to structure it in a unique way that the person does not expect.

 Often, a musician will have an audience in mind.
-For example, someone who makes gospel music knows that their music needs to make the listener feel a connection to God.
-Someone who makes country music knows that their audience wants a connection with the small town they live in.
-They need to meet the audience's expectations and go beyond.
+For example, someone who makes gospel music knows that their music needs to make the listener feel a connection with God.
+Someone who makes country music knows that their audience wants a connection with things particular to that audience.

-Music works by tapping into the primitive parts of our mind.
+Music works by tapping into the primitive parts of our brain.
 These parts are usually associated with reward, emotion, and motivation.
-When you hear the notes of a song, your brain will sync up with the sounds of the music and is good at predicting what the next beat will be.
-This is how some people groove to the music.
+When you hear the notes of a song, your brain syncs up with the sounds of the music and can tell what the next beat will be.

 Often, music is met with a reward.
 When you listen to a progressive rock song, you are expecting unique twists and turns throughout the music.
 When that happens, you feel like you're rewarded.